Form follows location

-In the world of design and architecture, ‘Form follows function’ is a frequently used formula of modernism attributed to the architect Louis Sullivan.
-This maxim states that the design of an object or building should be based primarily on its function.
-We redefine the formula by incorporating the location.
-Because the context is always part of the solution.
-‘Position’ has multiple meanings: as the localisation of a site and of an attitude.
-For each project, the question arises as to how to search for existing qualities and stories that make up the distinctiveness of a place.
-What impulses can these give?
-Is there love at second sight?
+In the world of design and architecture, ‘form follows function’ is a frequently used modernist dictum, attributed to architect Louis Sullivan.
+This maxim states that the design of an object or building should primarily be determined by its function.
+We are reinterpreting the formula by including the location – because context is always part of the solution.
+The term position has multiple meanings: it refers both to the physical location of a place and to a point of view.
+Every project involves asking questions and searching for existing qualities and stories – those elements that make up the distinctiveness of a place.
+What impulses can these qualities and stories give?
+Is there such a thing as love at second sight?

-The current challenges – from the structural to the social level – require new approaches to residential and urban development.
-Building land is a valuable, communal resource and we have to ask ourselves how we can conserve resources when dealing with plots, public open space and the closing of gaps in the cityscape.
-How can architecture react appropriately to the urban context of a development that has grown over centuries?
-Where must the new take a subordinate role?
-How can it create a new identity at the same time?
-And can an ‘urban residual area’ become a place for the community?
+The current challenges we face – ranging from the structural to the social level – require new approaches to residential and urban development.
+Building land is a valuable communal resource, and we have to ask ourselves how we can approach land use, public open space, and the closing of gaps in the cityscape in a more resource-conscious way.
+How can architecture respond appropriately to the urban context of a built environment evolved over centuries?
+Where does the new need to blend in?
+How can it simultaneously create a new identity?
+And can a ‘leftover’ urban site become a place for the community?

 _DSC4587_prv